-Since this paper is restricted to edge graphs of solids with only convex edges and with 3-vertex-connected edge graphs, we are currently working to generalize this approach for edge graphs of solids with also non-convex edges and with lower connectivity [32].
 Additional topics for future research include the formulation of more advanced geometric criteria for the selection of a cutting loop.
 Moreover, it will be worthwhile to study automatic segmentation techniques that avoid T-joints in the final result.
-Last, but not least, techniques for suppressing features and for simplifying CAD models (cf. [36]; e.g., by removing blends between faces) will be of great help for solving the isogeometric segmentation problem in practice.
+Last, but not least, techniques for suppressing features and for simplifying CAD models (cf. [39]; e.g., by removing blends between faces) will be of great help for solving the isogeometric segmentation problem in practice.

 Acknowledgment.
+The authors wish to thank the anonymous reviewers for their comments that helped to improve the paper.
+We owe special thanks to Dr. M. Schifko (ECS Magna Powertrain).
+Dr. S. Boschert (Siemens CT) and D. Mayer for their support with the processing of the TERRIFIC part.
 This research was supported by the European Union through the 7th Framework program, project "Towards Enhanced Integration of Design and Production in the Factory of the Future through Isogeometric Technologies" (TERRIFIC, grant agreement no. 284981).
 Qing Pan was also supported by National Natural Science Foundation of China (Grant #11171103).